shystruk/csv-file-validator/README.md

 ### required
 Type: `Boolean` <br>

-If required is true than a column value will be checked if it is not empty
+If required is true then a column value will be checked if it is not empty

 ### requiredError
 Type: `Function` <br>